MatheoDumont/MatheoDumont/README.md

 ### Hello there 👋
-I am Matheo Dumont, i study Compute Science and more precisely 3D technologies at the University Claude Bernard in Lyon, ID3D curriculum, last year.
+I am Matheo Dumont, i studied Computer Science and more precisely 3D technologies at the University Claude Bernard in Lyon, ID3D curriculum.

-Im currently doing my internship in Montpellier at the LIRMM(laboratory of computer science, mecanic and micro-electronic of Montpellier), in the ICAR team with Noura Faraj as supervisor.
+I've done my internship at the LIRMM(the laboratory of computer science, mecanic and micro-electronic of Montpellier), in the ICAR team with Noura Faraj as supervisor.
-My subject is about 'Simulating submarine environments for underwater vehicle'.
+My subject was about 'Simulating submarine environments for underwater vehicle'.

 <!--
 **MatheoDumont/MatheoDumont** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.